-Targeted investigational therapy potential to overcome crizotinib resistance in lung cancersOctober 20th, 2013 in Cancer /
+Targeted investigational therapy potential to overcome crizotinib resistance in lung cancersOctober 20, 2013 in Medicine & Health / Cancer

 PF-06463922, an investigational drug being developed by Pfizer Inc., has the potential to become a new treatment option for patients who have lung cancer harboring abnormalities in the ALK gene, according to preclinical results presented at the AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics, held Oct.
 19-23.